trkin/movebase/docs/model.md

 Non olimpic disciplines like dog walking, waste removal(street cleaning), pokemon hunting, yoga, lunch hiking, kayaking with a dog.

-Each happening have a club which can be personal (personal gathering). it is easier than to check if club exists for each call to `happening.club`.
-Club also have a venue, but it could be just a city (for personal and organizational clubs that do not have an office)
+Each happening have a club which can be personal (personal gathering) which have a venue, but it could be just a city (for personal and organizational clubs that do not have an office)